givasile/effector/docs/docs/tutorials/04_regional_effects_pdp_vs_rhale.md

-# An introduction into Regional Feature Effects
+# Regional Effects Introduction

-This tutorial is a gentle introduction to Regional feature effects and the `Effector` package.
-Regional feature effects bridge the gap between local and global feature effects.
-The [REPID](https://proceedings.mlr.press/v151/herbinger22a/herbinger22a.pdf) method was recently introduced to find regions within the feature space which minimizes feature interactions (interaction-related heterogeneity) based on ICE curves and PDPs for one feature of interest.
-This approach was extended to ALE and SHAP Dependence Plots for multiple features of interest by [GADGET](https://arxiv.org/pdf/2306.00541.pdf) (with REPID being a special case of GADGET).
-Here, we illustrate the advantages of GADGET-PD and GADGET-ALE (RHALE) compared to their global alternatives in the presence of feature interactions.
-We also illustrate the advantage of GADGET-ALE compared to GADGET-PD in the presence of high correlations in the feature space.
+This guide provides a gentle overview of Regional Effect methods and introduces the `Effector` package.
+Regional Effects serve as a bridge between local and global feature effects.
+Recently, [REPID](https://proceedings.mlr.press/v151/herbinger22a/herbinger22a.pdf) introduced a method to identify regions within the feature space that minimize feature interactions.
+Their approach focused on minimizing the interaction-related heterogeneity using ICE curves for a singular feature of interest.
+This methodology has been expanded to encompass ALE and SHAP Dependence Plots for multiple features of interest through [GADGET](https://arxiv.org/pdf/2306.00541.pdf).

-GADGET-PD and GADGET-ALE are both provided in the `Effector` package.
-We showcase its userfriendly applicability in the following simulation example.
+In this tutorial, we demonstrate how to leverage `Effector` to pinpoint regions that minimize feature interactions.
+First, we show how to identify these regions based on ICE curves, as in [REPID](https://proceedings.mlr.press/v151/herbinger22a/herbinger22a.pdf).
+Then, we illustrate the same procedure based on the heterogeneity of (RH)ALE plots.
+The former is achieved using the `RegionalPDP` class, while the latter with the `RegionalRHALE` class.

+Future releases of `Effector` will include support for `RegionalSHAP` and expand the algorithms for multiple features of interest, as demonstrated in [GADGET](https://arxiv.org/pdf/2306.00541.pdf).

-The tutorial is structured as follows:
+The tutorial is organized as follows:

- - Introduction of the simulation example: We consider a simple linear setting with subgroup-specific feature interactions, which will be defined with independent features and with dependent features.
+- Introduction of the simulation example: We explore a simple linear scenario with subgroup-specific feature interactions, defined with both independent and dependent features.
- - Modeling: We fit a neural network on the two data sets (uncorrelated vs. correlated)
+- Modeling: We train a neural network on two datasets, one uncorrelated and the other correlated.
- - PDP - Influence of feature interactions and feature correlations
+- PDP: Examining the influence of feature interactions and correlations.
- - RHALE - Influence of feature interactions and feature correlations
+- RHALE: Analyzing the impact of feature interactions and correlations.
- - Regional Effects: GADGET-PD and GADGET-ALE
+- Regional Effects: Delving into RegionalPDP and RegionalALE.